Leila Janah

-Leila Janah (October 9, 1982 – January 24, 2020) was an American businesswoman.
+Leila Janah (née Leila Chirayath; October 9, 1982 – January 24, 2020) was an American businesswoman.
 She was the founder and CEO of Sama and LXMI.

 Early life

-Janah was born on October 9, 1982, in Lewiston, New York, near Niagara Falls, and grew up in San Pedro, Los Angeles, California.
-She was the daughter of Indian immigrants, who came to the United States with nothing.
+Leila Janah was born as Leila Chirayath on October 9, 1982, in Lewiston, New York, near Niagara Falls, and grew up in San Pedro, Los Angeles, California.
+She was the daughter of Indian immigrants, Martine Janah and Sahadev Chirayath, a structural engineer.
 Janah described her childhood as being difficult, often due to a lack of financial security.
 As a teenager, Janah worked many jobs, including babysitting and tutoring.
+She changed her surname to her mother's surname around 2010.

 She attended the California Academy of Mathematics and Science.
 She won a scholarship at 17 through American Field Services, and convinced them to let her spend it teaching in Ghana where she spent 6 months during her senior year of high school.
 In Ghana, Janah taught English to young students in the village of Akuapem, many of whom were blind.
 Janah has cited this early experience as sparking her passion for working in Africa, and she continued to visit the continent during her time in college.

-Janah attended Harvard University, graduating in 2005 with a degree in African Development Studies.
+Janah attended Harvard University, graduating in 2004 with a degree in development studies.
 While at Harvard, Janah conducted fieldwork in Mozambique, Senegal and Rwanda and was a consultant for and author of papers for the World Bank's Development Research Group and Ashoka on social and economic rights.